pranavamin250898/Univariate-Analysis/README.md

-Univariate Analysis - Wii Games Sales Data Project This project is a part of my BDAT1005 course's Individual Take-home Learning Test on Univariate Analysis, focusing on exploring, organizing, and analyzing a dataset for Wii game sales and ratings.
+# 📊 Univariate Analysis - Wii Games Sales Data Project

+This project is a part of my BDAT1005 course's Individual Take-home Learning Test on Univariate Analysis, focusing on exploring, organizing, and analyzing a dataset for Wii game sales and ratings.
 The dataset includes eleven Wii games with details such as sales by region, release year, developer, ratings, and user counts.
 I’ve also added a custom game entry for my analysis.

 Project Overview
 The assignment objectives are to:

-Organize the Dataset: Duplicate and arrange data in a new worksheet, separating independent and dependent variables.
+###Organize the Dataset: **Duplicate and arrange data in a new worksheet, separating independent and dependent variables.**

 ![image](https://github.com/user-attachments/assets/55b14769-d7da-4938-b935-89eb9bdfd2f7)